Taxidermy isn’t dead. The business of it, that is.

 “I think there is a really peaked interest in taxidermy right now.
 People have become much more interested in it.
 It’s sort of like a renaissance movement just as there was in the victorian time.
 People are interested in the natural world and want to own a piece of it.”

 Matt says that she is seeing more women starting to get involved in the industry.
 She also mentioned, in the past 10 years, she has noticed an increase of people being interested in her work and purchasing taxidermy.
-According to Data USA, as a specialized college, the Pennsylvania Institute of Taxidermy has the highest percentage of degrees in taxidermy in the United States.
-The data shows that only 10% of the PA Institute of Taxidermy are women, but that number has stay consistent from 2014 to 2015.
+According to Data USA, the Pennsylvania Institute of Taxidermy shows that only 10% of attendees are women, but that number has stay consistent from 2014 to 2015.

 From antique finds to hunting trophies, taxidermy can be found in homes all over America.
 Kelsey Herbst is an Arcadia University student who loves taxidermy.
 She says she wishes she could afford more pieces to start a massive collection.
 She found that she loved seeing the animal taxidermy at museums, specifically a fluffy white goat that she wanted to put in her living room.
 She rummages through antique stops and online store to try and find pieces she can have for her collection.